ARMINPAN/Advance-Neuroscience-FInal-Project/README.md

 ```
 Feedback alignment with weight normalization can provide a biologically plausible mechanism for learning.
-Alireza RahmanSetayesh, Ali Ghazizadeh, Farokh Marvasti.
+Alireza RahmanSetayesh, Ali Ghazizadeh, Farokh Marvasti, 2021.

 ```